opencadc/storage-inventory/raven/README.md

 # consistency settings
 org.opencadc.raven.consistency.preventNotFound=true|false

-# url signing key usage
-org.opencadc.raven.keys.preauth={true|false}
 ```
 The _preventNotFound_ key can be used to configure `raven` to prevent artifact-not-found errors that might
 result due to the eventual consistency nature of the system by directly checking for the artifact at
 _all known_ sites.
 This feature introduces an overhead for the genuine not-found cases.

-The _keys.preauth_ key configures `raven` to use URL-signing.
-When enabled, `raven` can generate a signed token
-and embeds it into the URL; `minoc` services can validate the token and grant access without further permission
-checks.
-With transfer negotiation, the signed URL gets added as an additional "anonymous" URL.

 The following optional keys configure raven to use external service(s) to obtain grant information in order
-to perform authorization checks:
+to perform authorization checks and generate signed URLs:
 ```
 org.opencadc.raven.readGrantProvider={resourceID of a permission granting service}
 org.opencadc.raven.writeGrantProvider={resourceID of a permission granting service}

+# url signing key usage
+org.opencadc.raven.keys.preauth={true|false}
 ```
 The optional _readGrantProvider_ and _writeGrantProvider_ keys configure minoc to call other services to get grants (permissions) for
 operations.
 Multiple values of the permission granting service resourceID(s) may be provided by including multiple property
 settings.
 All services will be consulted but a single positive result is sufficient to grant permission for an
 action.

+The _keys.preauth_ key (default: false) configures `raven` to use URL-signing.
+When enabled, `raven` can generate a signed token
+and embed it into the URL; `minoc` services that are configured to trust a `raven` service will download the public key and can
+validate the token and grant access without further permission checks.
+With transfer negotiation, the signed URL gets added as
+an additional "anonymous" URL.

 The following optional keys configure raven to prioritize sites returned in transfer negotiation, with higher priority
 sites first in the list of transfer URL's.
 Multiple values of _namespace_ may be specified for a single _resourceID_.